For general inquiries about the application process and requirements please contact the Department's Graduate Programs Assistant.

-Prospective candidates are strongly advised to contact the graduate program coordinator to discuss the intended area of graduate study.
+Prospective candidates are strongly advised to contact the Department's Director of Graduate Studies to discuss the intended area of graduate study.

 Director of Graduate Studies in Architecture

-Be advised that the department accepts students only for entry in the fall semester.
-Direct any questions about the application process or the graduate program in the Department of Architecture to:
+Be advised that the Department accepts students only for entry in the fall semester.

 - The Department will not evaluate your application packet until all materials have been submitted.